FFast/ict302-2/content/posts/Taylorpersonal7.md

 <html>
 <body>
 <p>I can find and use resources for self-directed learning.
-This week I firgued out how to add a forum to the main navigation bar by creating a menu and adding ta custom link.
-THis wasnt clear at first, but after looking around I figured out the way to accomplish this.</p>
+This week I figured out how to add a forum to the main navigation bar by creating a menu and adding a custom link.
+This wasnt clear at first, but after looking around I figured out the way to accomplish this.</p>
 </body>
 </html>